clindsay107/keyshare/openssl-update.md

     $ openssl version

+For Keyshare and Gatekeeper to work, you will need version 1.0.2d **or** 1.0.1p.

 If you have a version less than what was specified above, you can upgrade through homebrew like so:

     $ brew update